sensu/catalog/integrations/cassandra/cassandra-monitoring/README.md

 ## Overview

-The `cassandra-metrics` integration provides a Sensu check that uses Apache Cassandra's `nodetool` to collect metrics in Graphite format.
+The `cassandra-monitoring` integration provides two Sensu checks which use Apache Cassandra's `nodetool` check for node schema disagreements, and to collect metrics in Graphite format.

 This integration includes the following resources:

+* `check-cassandra-schema` [check]
 * `metrics-cassandra-graphite` [check]
 * `sensu-plugins/sensu-plugins-cassandra:3.0.2` [asset]
 * `sensu/sensu-ruby-runtime:0.0.10` [asset]